- Cancer Information

 - chills with shaking or shivering

-- any serious unexpected side effects or sudden deterioration in the person’s health.
+- any serious unexpected side effects or if the person suddenly gets a lot sicker.

 Watch Australian Carers Talk to see carers and health professionals share experiences and provide practical tips.

 Listen with a podcast app or at cancercouncil.com.au/podcasts: